Atlas-Now/reelsense-legal/privacy-policy.md

 We do not sell your personal information to any third party.

-## 4. Third-party services
+## 4. Third-party services & attributions

-ReelSense uses the following third-party services to operate:

-- **Supabase** (supabase.com) — database, authentication, and file storage.
-Your data is stored on Supabase servers.
-[Supabase Privacy Policy](https://supabase.com/privacy)
-- **Open-Meteo** (open-meteo.com) — weather and conditions data.
-We send your approximate location coordinates to retrieve weather.
+- **Weather data** provided by [Open-Meteo](https://open-meteo.com) (open-meteo.com).
+We send your approximate location coordinates to retrieve weather conditions.
 No personal identifiers are sent.
-[Open-Meteo Terms](https://open-meteo.com/en/terms)
+Used under Open-Meteo's free tier terms which require this attribution.
-- **OpenStreetMap / Nominatim** (openstreetmap.org) — location geocoding (converting coordinates to place names).
+- **Map and location data** © [OpenStreetMap](https://www.openstreetmap.org/copyright) contributors, available under the Open Database License (ODbL).
+We use OpenStreetMap's Nominatim service for geocoding (converting coordinates to place names).
 No personal identifiers are sent.
-[OSM Privacy Policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)
-- **FishingBooker** (fishingbooker.com) — external link for finding charter captains.
-If you tap the FishingBooker link, you leave the ReelSense app and are subject to FishingBooker's own privacy policy.
-- **AnimatedKnots** (animatedknots.com) — external link for knot tutorials.
-If you tap a knot guide link, you leave the app and are subject to their privacy policy.

 ## 5. Data retention